mootools/mootools-more/Docs/Interface/Waiter.md

 ### Arguments

-1. options - (*object* - optional) the options for the default waiter.
+1. options - (*object* - optional) the options for the default spinner.

 ### Returns